hilbertp/hypermvp/README.md

 ---

 Would you like to collaborate to find a way to gain free energy to mine bitcoin and get paid additionally for stabilizing the power grid?
-Then Hyperion Grid is the right project for you.
+Then Hyperion is the right project for you.